Jman4190/nba-sql/README.md

 The default behavior is loading the previous season into a MySQL database.
 There are flags provided use a Postgres or SQLite database, and to specify a specific season.
 See commandline reference below.

-Big shoutout to BurntSushi's [nfldb](https://github.com/BurntSushi/nfldb) as well as the [nba_api project](https://github.com/swar/nba_api).
-They are great inspirations and indispensable resources to this project.

 # Getting Started

 * [A good place for more information is the wiki](https://github.com/mpope9/nba-sql/wiki).
 * [Looking to contribute?
 Check the list of open issues!](https://github.com/mpope9/nba-sql/issues)

-It will take an estimated 6 hours to build the whole database.
-However, some tables take much longer than others due to the amount of data: `play_by_play`, `shot_chart_detail`, and `pgtt` in particular.
-These can be skilled with the `--skip-tables` option.

 The following environment variables must be set.
 There are no commandline arguments to specify these.
 The following example are connection details for the provided docker-compose database:
 ```